yaegassy/coc-volar/README.md

 - `volar.useWorkspaceTsdk`: Use workspace (project) detected tsLibs in volar. if false, use coc-volar's built-in tsLibs, default: `false`
 - `volar.diagnostics.enable`: Enable/disable the Volar diagnostics, default: `true`
 - `volar.diagnostics.tsLocale`: Locale of diagnostics messages from typescript, valid option: `["cs", "de", "es", "fr", "it", "ja", "ko", "en", "pl", "pt-br", "ru", "tr", "zh-cn", "zh-tw"]`, default: `"en"`
+- `volar.maxMemory`: Maximum memory (in MB) that the server should use.
+On some systems this may only have effect when runtime has been set.
+Minimum 256.
 - `volar-api.trace.server`: Traces the communication between VS Code and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
 - `volar-document.trace.server`: Traces the communication between VS Code and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`
 - `volar-html.trace.server`: Traces the communication between VS Code and the language server, valid option: `["off", "messages", "verbose"]`, default: `"off"`